pmean/build-website/text/00/outliers.md

 > The other thing to keep in mind is that **sometimes the outliers are
 > more interesting than the rest of the data**.
 Think about cancer
 > patients who survive much longer than their peers.
 Why would you want
-> to remove these \"outliers\"?
+> to remove these "outliers"?
 These are the people you should be
 > studying the most.
 >
 > Also **look for other factors that might explain the outliers**.
 Are